guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 time evolution of QW and PhC mode

 #### Raman mapping
-Raman maesurement has been performed at different position on the nanobeam mapping of raman shift spectrum analysis with lorentzian fit
+Raman maesurement has been performed at different position on the nanobeam. mapping of raman shift spectrum analysis with lorentzian fit